How to Value an Accounting Practice: What Is Your Firm Worth?

 Due to lower overhead costs, single owner-operators are typically more profitable than multiple accountant practices.
 However, the latter can reduce management risk (i.e., professional and personal goodwill) and therefore the likelihood of client attrition.

 Because of the pandemic and recent labor shortages, it is also harder for businesses to find good internal staff.
 More than ever, buyers want employees to stay and continue working.
 This minimizes change and the need to hire new workers.
+Also the use of outsourcing is being applied to many firms to increase profits and deal with the labor shortage that hit the profession after Covid.

 Location